Race to Berlin: Konev's 1st Ukrainian Front

 While Zhukov's Front was fighting the German forces at the Seelow Heights, Marshal Konev and his 1st Ukrainian Front was attacking the remaining German 9th Army that was trapped within pockets in the Spree Forest region near the town of Halbe.

 The 9th Army's first attempt at breaking out of this pocket resulted in the capture of almost 5,000 of its troops, and the loss of 200 guns, mortars and 40 tanks captured by the Red Army.
 The survivors detected a weakly held sector in the 1st Ukrainian Front's position and attempted a second breakout.
 A large part of the 9th Army was able to escape through this breach before Konev's staff realized their mistake and sent troops to deal with the unlucky rear guard Germans who were caught in the open by the Red Army.
 The 9th Army's last attempt to escape resulted in many German deaths, but allowed 25,000 soldiers to escape and regroup with the 12th Army sector of the front.
-From there, they retreated west toward Elbe, hoping to surrender to the U.S. Army.
+From there, they retreated west toward the Elbe, hoping to surrender to the U.S. Army.